 Garnish with a lime wheel and fresh lemon basil leaf.

-Shake briefly and strain into a Champagne flute.
+Strain into a Champagne flute.

 *Infused vodka: Coarsely chop 12 stalks of lemongrass and 4 pears and add to a large lidded jar along with one 750 milliliter bottle of vodka.
 Seal and shake the jar, then let stand for 3 to 4 days, agitating every 12 hours and tasting after the third day.
 When the flavor is at your desired intensity, strain and rebottle.